Ontology Object Properties are Data Model Associative Entities – not Relationships

 All data is permitted unless it violates an explicit schema constraint.

-Closed-world assumption and Open-World Assumption are optimal for operational data origination and manipulation vs. knowledge representation.
+The Closed-World Assumption and Open-World Assumption are optimal for operational data origination and manipulation versus knowledge representation.
 We can transform the CWA schema to OWA—we simply lift the restrictions.
 However, deriving CWA from OWA requires configuration.

 Many-to-Many relationships.

-Even a well-formed domain ontology like the FIBO does not have cardinality restrictions for all object properties.
+Even a well-formed domain ontology, such as FIBO, does not have cardinality restrictions for all object properties.

 Citizenship, for example, is a many-to-many relationship.
 A country has many citizens, and a person, like the author, can be a citizen of several countries.

-The FIBO graph shows Person and Country classes and an Object Property has Citizenship.
+The FIBO graph displays the Person and Country classes, with an Object Property indicating Citizenship.

 FIBO Person has Citizenship Country